bertod/ddp_project/README.md

     - given a list of wanted authors, both the rendering methods should write a label, corresponding to the author's name, only on those authors' nodes

-- **User Story 3**: _As a User, I want to access the system through CLI in order to get an interactive Graph visualization_ Now, the Graph class is enriched with 3 methods in order to realise interactive visualizations for the previous built graphs.
+- **User Story 3**: _As a User, I want to access the system through CLI in order to get an interactive Graph visualization_.
+Now, the Graph class is enriched with 3 methods in order to realise interactive visualizations for the previous built graphs.
 This story was divided into Task 9 and Task 10.
 In addition, we introduced a third library for rendering, that is called Bokeh.
 It leverages on